-A passion for leading teams in extreme conditions is taking two Antarctic station leaders to the icy continent for the first time.
+A passion for leading teams in extreme conditions is driving our new Antarctic Station Leaders this season.

-In October, Simon Goninon will set sail for Davis research station, where he will lead a team of up to 100 expeditioners over the next 12 months.
+Simon Goninon will be in the leadership role at Davis research station, where he will lead a team of up to 100 expeditioners over the next 12 months.

 Simon will oversee a busy science program including research on the Sørsdal Glacier and the installation of an atmospheric measurement instrument or LIDAR.

 Casey research station will be led by operations specialist Chris MacMillian over the next 12 months.